MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 - Notes – This project is the .NET Standard library project that holds all of the shared code and shared UI.
 - Notes.Android – This project holds Android-specific code and is the entry point for the Android application.
 - Notes.iOS – This project holds iOS-specific code and is the entry point for the iOS application.
-- Notes.UWP – This project holds Universal Windows Platform (UWP) specific code and is the entry point for the UWP application.

 ## Anatomy of a Xamarin.Forms application